omnia-md/omnia-md/README.md

 conda install openmm
 ```

-A list of packages and versions available for your operating system is available on binstar: https://binstar.org/omnia/
+A list of packages and versions available for your operating system is available on binstar: https://binstar.org/omnia/  For example, the openmm packages available are shown here: https://binstar.org/omnia/openmm/files